JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 ])
 ```

 It's now possible to draw this stored path at a later time.
-For example, this code builds a path, saves it in `pathexample`, then draws a number of rotated copies:
+For example, this code builds a path, saves it as `pathexample`, then draws a number of rotated copies:

 ```@example
 using Luxor